Say Goodbye to Dull, Stained Teeth

 While most teeth whitening treatments focus on correcting minor cosmetic flaws like stains from eating and drinking, some patients have discolored teeth as the result of a dental defect.
 In cases like these, typical whitening solutions won’t be enough to solve the problem.

-That’s why Dr. Bobbitt offers internal teeth whitening at our Nashua dental practice.
+That’s why we offer internal teeth whitening at our Nashua dental practice.
 For this method, the whitening agents are applied to the tooth internally after a root canal treatment.
 These chemicals are then sealed inside the tooth for two to four weeks.
 Once the desired results are achieved, the whitening chemicals are removed and the tooth is resealed for another two weeks.

-Finally, Dr. Bobbitt will complete the treatment by strengthening the tooth with a filling.
+Finally, we will complete the treatment by strengthening the tooth with a filling.
 In most cases, a dental crown won’t be necessary and you can enjoy all the benefits of a healthy, stunning smile.